Leliyn (Edith Falls), Nitmiluk National Park – Swimming in Paradise

 Leliyn (Edith Falls) is easy to get to.
 Travel about 40km North of Katherine on the Stuart Highway.
 Then turn right and follow a tarred road for 20km.

-On arrival, you can park in the day parking area or drive to the cafe and book into the magnificent campground for a night or two.
-We chose to camp overnight, which we quickly extended to 2 nights.
-After a day of swimming, we just had to stay and do it all again!
+On arrival, you can park in the day parking area or book into the magnificent campground for a night or two (using the online booking system).
+On our first visit stayed overnight, then quickly extended to 2 nights.
+After a day of swimming, we just had to stay and do it all again.

 1. The Leliyn Trail and Upper Pool